Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 “Really?
 You did nude modelling?”

 Ava was using a park bench to stretch her hamstrings, and there were few sights in the world quite like an athletic Latina in tight leggings stretching out before a run.
-Coombes had stopped trying to resist the urge to appreciate the view---he’d just be straining his neck unnecessarily.
+Coombes had stopped trying to resist the urge to appreciate the view - he’d just be straining his neck unnecessarily.

 She either didn’t notice or didn’t mind, and he was pretty sure it was the latter.